Florian Teichtmeister child pornography scandal: Aftermath

 Following the charge, Austrian public broadcaster ORF—which co-produced Corsage—stated that it will refrain from producing and broadcasting works with Teichtmeister with immediate effect, and the Burgtheater fired him from their ensemble without notice.
 The cinema chain Cineplexx also reacted by removing Corsage from its theaters in Austria.
 Corsages producers, Johanna Scherz and Alexander Glehr stated; "Today we learned of the charges against Florian Teichtmeister for the first time and as film producers and parents we are deeply shocked.
 Over the weekend we will decide together with the director of the film, Marie Kreutzer, what this means for the film and we will inform you in good time."

 On 14 January 2023, Austria's State Secretary for the Federal Ministry for Art, Culture, Public Service and Sport, Andrea Mayer, announced a detailed examination of the case and commissioned the Bundestheater-Holding to create a comprehensive chronology of the information flows in the group to ensure that all levels were acted correctly and with the necessary care.

 On 15 January 2023, Kreutzer released a statement saying that she was "sad and angry that a feminist film that more than 300 people from all over Europe worked on for years may be tarnished and damaged by the horrific actions of one person".
 Kreutzer said she was informed of the rumors about Teichtmeister in Autumn 2021, after the filming for Corsage had wrapped, and when she inquired the actor about these rumors via email, he "convincingly assured us (and others) of their falsity".
 Kreutzer later said that it was not possible to reshoot Teichtmeister's scenes with another actor due to budget and organization issues and that it would have breached the contract, "we can't just interrupt a project just because there are suspicions or rumors about an actor", she said.
-The same day, Exxpress reported that another actor from Corsage had been accused of sexual assault by an anonymous insider of the film industry, and that Kreutzer had been informed of that case as well.
+The same day, Exxpress reported that another actor from Corsage had been accused of sexual assault by an anonymous insider from the film industry, and that Kreutzer had been informed of that case as well.
 "As with Teichtmeister, everything should be covered up with this actor so that the film project is not damaged.
 Again, many people know about the allegations, and again nobody is bringing it to the public", said the whistleblower who tipped off Exxpress about Teichtmeister in June 2022.
-In February 2023, Kreutzer said that she did not know Teichtmeister well, that they shot together for two weeks and she did not see him much before either and that "the shock must be much bigger for the people who knew him well".
+In February 2023, Kreutzer told Variety that she did not know Teichtmeister well, that they shot together for two weeks and she did not see him much before either and that "the shock must be much bigger for the people who knew him well".
 Kreutzer also added, "He has done other films, he is a famous theatre actor in Austria, but we are in a crossfire now, because Corsage has been so successful and everybody was putting this story together with the film.
 I had to talk about it, even though I am neither responsible nor could I have ever known that.
 I don't wish for anyone to ever experience this."